Quick Links to Featured Grants & Initiatives

 We administer the LSTA (Library Services and Technology Act) program, funded through the independent federal agency IMLS (Institute of Museum and Library Services).

-LSTA funds are used in one of three ways:
+The State Library of Ohio uses federal LSTA funds in one of three ways:

-- Supporting in-house initiatives, e.g., the Summer Reading Program
+- Supporting in-house initiatives, e.g., the Summer Library Program

-- Supporting statewide initiatives, e.g., Ohio Libraries Share: MORE, Ohio Library for the Blind and Physically Disabled
+- Supporting statewide initiatives, e.g., Ohio Library for the Blind and Print Disabled, and Guiding Ohio Online

 - Competitive grant programs

 Our staff works with the LSTA Advisory Council to determine funding priorities each year.
-Libraries may apply for either a planning grant or a project grant.
 Announcement of grant availability is posted on library listservs and application materials and the timeline for each grant cycle can be found on the website.

 Five Year Plan